dfahlander/dexie-encrypted/README.md

 ## Upgrades

-Dexie-encrypted saves your configuration to a database table, if you change your encryption configuration it will automatically reencrypt the database the next time it's open.
+Dexie-encrypted saves your configuration to a database table, if you change your encryption configuration it will run the `onKeyChanged` callback.
+In this callback you can clear the existing tables and provide new data, or do whatever you choose.

 ## Notes